California weather helps firefighters but unleashes floods

 Both Portland General Electric and Pacific Power enacted planned power shutoffs Friday as gusting winds and low humidity moved into Oregon, posing extreme fire danger.
 The utilities were concerned that the winds would cause power lines to break or sag, making sparks that could ignite tinder-dry vegetation.

-Power shut-offs due to extreme fire weather, common in California, are new to the Pacific Northwest.
+Power shut-offs because of extreme fire weather, common in California, are new to the Pacific Northwest.

 South of Portland, evacuation levels were reduced near the 135-square-mile (349-square-kilometer) Cedar Creek Fire, which has burned for over a month across Lane and Deschutes counties.
-Firefighters were protecting remote homes in Oakridge, Westfir and surrounding mountain communities and sheriff’s officials warned that people should remain ready to leave at a moment’s notice should conditions change.
+Firefighters were protecting remote homes in Oakridge, Westfir and surrounding mountain communities.
+Sheriff’s officials warned that people should remain ready to leave at a moment’s notice should conditions change.

 According to the Northwest Interagency Coordination Center, this weekend there were more than 400 square miles (1,035 square kilometers) of active, uncontained fires and nearly 5,000 people on the ground fighting them in Oregon and Washington.